Panama is a Perfect Plan B

 Reasons for Having a Plan B

-As we all experienced during the pandemic, unexpected things happen, and they can happen really fast.
+As we all experienced during the pandemic, unexpected events can happen quickly.
 And when they do, it’s terrible to feel like we’ve lost complete control and have no options.
 That’s why we can all learn from these experiences and prepare ourselves.

-At the start of the pandemic, when borders started to close, there was panic, especially amongst those of us who have families spread out worldwide.
-There was this scary possibility of not being able to hop on a flight and see our loved ones.
+At the start of the pandemic, as borders began to close, there was panic, especially among those of us with families spread worldwide.
+There was a concerning possibility of not being able to hop on a flight to see our loved ones.
 Or, even worse, seeing them and then being unable to return to our country of residence.

-In Panama, when they shut down the borders for several months, there were restrictions that only those with a residency visa could come into Panama.
-Even those who owned real estate or had family in Panama could not come to Panama if they did not have a residency Visa.
+In Panama, when the borders were closed for several months, only those with a residency visa were allowed to enter.
+Even those who owned real estate or had family in Panama could not enter Panama without a residency Visa.

 Tourists had to leave Panama.
 You can’t just move to another country.
 To live in a country indefinitely, you must get a residency visa.

-This pushed many living as tourists to opt for a more permanent residency.
+This prompted many tourists to opt for permanent residency.
 We’ll get into how to obtain permanent residency later in this article.
 But first, let’s look at more reasons why having a Plan B is helpful.

 Why have a Plan B?